Is agricultural run-off a significant problem for the Great Barrier Reef?

 However, particulate nutrients, of which the main source is grazing land, are also a major problem.
 They are mostly deposited close to river mouths from where they can be broken down for years by bacteria into dissolved inorganic nutrients.
 The dissolved nutrients may then travel further into the reef’s waters, where they are consumed by phytoplankton, algae and bacteria.
 Phytoplankton are a key source of nutrition for crown-of-thorns starfish larvae.

-The latest consensus statement indicates that particulate nitrogen contributes 45 per cent of total nitrogen, and particulate phosphorus 76 per cent of total phosphorus, in the reef’s waters, with rangeland grazing dominating overall particulate nutrient loads. (p.
+The latest consensus statement indicates that particulate nitrogen contributes 45 per cent of total nitrogen, and particulate phosphorus 76 per cent of total phosphorus, with rangeland grazing dominating overall particulate nutrient loads. (p.
 11)

 It also indicates that “erosion processes (hillslope, gully and streambank) in grazing lands are likely to be contributing higher bioavailable nutrient loads than currently estimated using models”. (p.
 4)